Domain-Connect/DomainConnectDDNS-Windows/README.md

 This template uses oAuth, but the use case of this application is fairly unique.

 Many companies support oAuth access.
 And they support multiple clients.
 Some of these may be web apps, some client apps.
-Sometimes registration is high touch, but often self service to the clients and at high scale.
+Sometimes registration is shigh touch, but often self service to the clients and at high scale.
 But typically it is many clients to one oAuth Provider (N:1).

 With Domain Connect we are introducing a new concept: the same client working with oAuth against many oAuth providers (1:N).
 For a